 - To open the airway, lift the child’s chin up with one hand.
 At the same time, tilt the head back by pushing down on the forehead with the other hand.
 Do not tilt the head back if the child is suspected of having a neck or head injury.

-- For a child, cover his mouth tightly with yours.
+- For a child, cover their mouth tightly with yours.
 Pinch the nose closed and give breaths.

 - For a baby, cover the mouth and nose with your mouth and give breaths.